 We grow our own leaders.

 From student government to their first summer jobs, our students learn early on that they can be leaders and changemakers in their own communities.
+Each summer, DREAM employs 100+ of its high school students as teaching assistants, mentors, and coaches.

 Our students know what it means to be a member of a team.